krnewberry/KuLine/README.md

 See below for additional candle types and their corresponding value in seconds.

-### Supported Candle Charts and their Equivalent in Seconds.
+### Supported Candle Types and their Equivalent in Seconds.

 |```candle_type``` | ```candle_type_in_seconds```|
 | --- | --- |